 Saudi Arabia Country Report

-Saudi bureaucracy can be slow-moving and cumbersome, and investors are likely to face corruption-related challenges and lack of transparency.
+Foreign investors are likely to face corruption-related challenges and lack of transparency, but the Vision 2030 plan has involved significant improvement in online registration for business.
 Business for foreign companies is usually facilitated with a necessary local partner.
+Reforms for online registration for business licences were implemented in 2019 and significantly improved trade commerce.
 Market entry, navigating bureaucratic procedures, and compliance with government regulations are expedited if a partnership is struck with a senior royal or members of a small group of powerful clans.
-Such associations reduce operational delays, particularly in gaining customs clearance, obtaining foreign labour visas, making and receiving payments, performing general renewals, and completing licensing procedures.
+Such associations reduce operational delays, particularly in gaining customs.

 The Islamic State's capabilities in Saudi Arabia have failed to improve since mid-2016.
-IHS Markit recorded at least six separate counter-terrorism operations against Islamic State cells in Saudi Arabia since January 2017.
-The Islamic State is seeking to exacerbate social divisions, test security measures, demoralise security forces, and to demonstrate the Saudi state's inability to guarantee security.
+Any jihadist groups in Saudi Arabia would likely aim to exacerbate social divisions and exploit the crown prince's social reforms, test security measures, demoralise security forces, and demonstrate the Saudi state's inability to guarantee security.
 In addition to attacks on security forces and Shia targets, the risk of attacks on princes, pro-government clerics, government officials, and religious sites is elevated, as is the risk of one-off attacks involving shooters or suicide bombers on venues considered "un-Islamic".

 Vaccinations required to enter the country